romange/blog/content/post/redis_analysis.md

 1. **Simple is beautiful (and code is a poem)**\
    Probably the strongest motive around Redis is simplicity.
 Salvatore's preference is towards simple solutions and he expressed his attitude to coding in his
    [Redis manifesto](http://oldblog.antirez.com/post/redis-manifesto.html).
-As a consequence, Redis resides in a single self-contained codebase without much reliance on third-party projects and is functionality is implemented in plain C using posix API.
+As a consequence, Redis resides in a single self-contained codebase without much reliance on third-party projects and its functionality is implemented in plain C using posix API.

 2. **Single-threaded architecture**\
 Redis development started a few years after Memcached.
 By that time, Memcached, the predecessor of Redis,